 There's much the Association does to help improve life in our community.
 Below are several examples of events that were sponsored (sometimes in partnership with other organizations) that give a picture of the range of these activities.
 If you have an idea for such a program or series, let us know!

-The Gathering Place is every Wednesday durng the academic year, starting at noon at 129 Park Avenue.
+Lunch programs at The Gathering Place are every Wednesday during the academic year, starting at noon at 129 Park Avenue.
 Programs for 2018-19 were:

 Sept 12 School Days Memories: We remembered our own school days, sharing a school photo, yearbook, or memento.